Sales Operations 7 Comments

 But when a lead is ready for sales, let sales development get the conversation – and hopefully, the relationship – started.

-Editor’s Note: Guest post by Chris van Löben Sels, Director of Marketing and Business Development at Selligy.
+Editor’s Note: Guest post by Chris van Löben Sels, Senior Director New Market Strategy at Veeva Systems.